fbkarsdorp/fbkarsdorp.github.com/content/posts/20220926232754-lexical_diversity.md

 In our paper, we investigate the application of a new measure of lexical diversity, which takes the semantic differences between words into account.
-This measure is called “Functional Diversity”, which we borrow from the field of ecology where a similar problem exists.
+This measure is called “Functional Diversity”, which we borrow from the field of ecology where a similar problem exists (also see [Undetected Functional Attribute Diversity]({{< relref "20220610145347-undetected_functional_diversity.md" >}})).
 Compare for example these two ponds.
 In both ponds, we find 4 unique animal species.
 As such, we could conclude that the biodiversity is the same in both ponds.
 But intuitively, that categorical measure of diversity doesn’t seem right: the pond on the right looks much more diverse than the pond on the left.
 Functional diversity recognizes this intuition by including the similarities and differences in species’ traits.

 {{< figure src="/ox-hugo/2022-12-15_11-14-44_ponds2.png" >}}